BIRD, NEST, EGGS

 Time: 3:00-5:00 PM Pacific Time, 6:00-8:00 PM Eastern Time

 Sketch and paint one of the most common flycatchers, the Eastern Phoebe, along with its moss-covered nest and white eggs.

 Medium: Watercolor & Ink

 Immerse yourself in the natural beauty of the Italian countryside in Umbria, where nature and culture come together as your muse.
 Daily instruction in watercolor journaling and painting techniques will be interspersed with nature walks, cultural excursions, and delicious food—a perfect trio for capturing the nature of Italy.
 Your home for the week is a medieval castle set on a hilltop, surrounded by woods, meadows, a working farm with heritage cattle, and an olive grove.
 We’ll sketch it all, plus add elements from the castle’s unique architecture, furnishings, and period artwork.

 Please note that I will not be teaching at Hog Island this year, as I will be pursuing other travels.
 But if you are interested in a wonderful opportunity to explore and enjoy the beauty of Maine’s rocky coast while immersing yourself in sketching and painting, this workshop is for you!

 Interesting in Hosting a Workshop?

-Contact me!
-The best thing to do is to reach out via e-mail and tell me a little about what you have in mind.
+Contact me.
+The best thing to do is to reach out via e-mail and tell me what you have in mind.
 Then we can arrange to talk on the phone to discuss details.
 I like to tailor a workshop to the needs of each group.
 Fees vary based on travel and workshop length.